 Like the federal program, Florida's New Markets Development Program (Florida NMDP) is based on the use of tax credits, rather than appropriations.
 It allows Florida Corporate and Insurance Premium taxpayers to earn tax credits by investing in Qualified Community Development Entities (CDEs) that use the proceeds from leveraged Qualified Investments (QIs) to make Qualified Low-Income Community Investments (QLICIs) in Qualified Active Low-Income Community Businesses (QALICBs) in low-income communities (LICs).
-Florida's program aligns with the Federal New Markets Tax Credit (Federal NMTC) program, largely relying on federal agency policies and administration.
+Florida's program aligns with the Federal New Markets Tax Credit (Federal NMTC) program, largely relying on federal agency policies and administration.46

 The Department of Economic Opportunity (DEO) administers the Florida NMDP, and the Florida Department of Revenue (DOR) issues tax credits to investors pursuant to a DEO-certified schedule.
-DEO does not evaluate program-funded projects to determine the state's projected return on investment as it does for many other state economic development incentives; rather, DEO approves QI allocations to http://edr.state.fl.us/Content/returnoninvestment/ROISELECTPROGRAMS2017 final.pdf any federally certified CDE authorized to service businesses in Florida, provided general statutory criteria are met in the application.
-While capital investment, job retention and creation are expressed purposes of the program, they are not conditions for receipt of program funding.
+DEO does not evaluate program-funded projects to determine the state's projected return on investment as it does for many other state economic development incentives; rather, DEO approves QI allocations to any federally certified CDE authorized to service businesses in Florida, 47 provided general statutory http://edr.state.fl.us/Content/returnoninvestment/ROISELECTPROGRAMS2017final.pdf

-&lt;sup>45 Section 288.9912, F.S.
+45 Section 288.9912, F.S.
 The act was created in ss.
 4-15, ch.
 2009-50, L.O.F., which is codified as PART XIII, ss.
 288.991 - .9922, F.S.
 The program was implemented in 2010 and expires in 2022.

-&lt;sup>46 For a comprehensive overview of the Florida and federal programs, see Appendix Two of EDR's 2017 report: Economic Evaluation of Select Economic Development Incentive Programs at
+46 For a comprehensive overview of the Florida and federal programs, see Appendix Two of EDR's 2017 report: Economic Evaluation of Select Economic Development Incentive Programs at criteria are met in the application.48 While capital investment, job retention and creation are expressed purposes of the program, they are not conditions for receipt of program funding.